ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

 ## Pitch movement

-My intiution was that the transverse velocity (the left-right and up-down velocity) of the pitch will have an influence on the umpire's call.
+My intuition was that the transverse velocity (the left-right and up-down velocity) of the pitch will have an influence on the umpire's call.
 For example, I expected a pitch at the bottom of the zone to have a better chance of being called a ball if it is breaking sharply downward.
 I was not able to observe a clear effect like this in the data so I left it out of this model.